Extensions of the Duflo map and Chern-Simons expectation values: Evaluating the Duflo map for SU(2)

 \section{Evaluating the Duflo map for SU(2)}

-In this section we will evaluate the Duflo map on the particular type of gauge-invariant terms relevant for the application to horizons in LQG.
-For a complementary approach to the calculation of the image of non-gauge invariant terms under the Duflo map see \cite{Guedes:2013vi}.
+In this section we will evaluate the Duflo map on the particular type of non-gauge-invariant terms relevant for the application to horizons in LQG.
+For a complementary approach to the calculation of the image of non-gauge-invariant terms under the Duflo map see \cite{Guedes:2013vi}.

 For the case of SU(2) the function $j^{\frac{1}{2}} (x)$ can be evaluated explicitly as follows: